UEFI-code/Neuro_myKakuritsu/Archieve/README.md

 Acc@1 Avg= 72.996 Acc@5 Avg= 90.210

+Replace Dropout to Kakuritsu with p = 0.5 in Validation:

+Acc@1 Avg= 61.772 Acc@5 Avg= 81.744

 ## ResNet152\_W

 This folder contains ResNet152 CNN part and FC 2 Layers, each layer has 1000 neural cells.